Skip to main content

 A screenshot showing an example of object variables.

-Object variables are then referenced in the following ways:
+Object variables are referenced in the following ways:

 • PQL editor: